We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When the pain is severe or does not respond to other treatments, a person may need surgery, such as a hip replacement.

-Pelvic floor disorders can occur when the pelvic floor muscles, which are the muscles that support the bladder and reproductive organs, become
+Pelvic floor dysfunction can occur when the pelvic floor muscles, which support the bladder and reproductive organs, become weak.

 When this happens, a person might also have other symptoms, including: